hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

  * Markdown can do LaTeX, HTML, MS Word, OpenOffice, XML, reStructuredText, epub, DocBook, ... but not Sphinx

- * IPython notebook: can convert to LaTeX, reStructuredText, HTML, PDF, Python script
+ * IPython notebook: can do LaTeX, reStructuredText, HTML, PDF, Python script

- * Sphinx and Markdown has some limited math support :-(
+ * Sphinx and Markdown has some limited math support

 <!-- !split -->
 Solution II: Use Doconce